 In 2015, the World Music Center at UCLA was founded to harness the remarkable assets of three entities established in the 1950s-60s.
 The World Musical Instrument Collection, with more than 1000 instruments, is one of the largest such university-based collections anywhere in the world.
-The Ethnomusicology Archive, founded by renowned ethnomusicologist Mantle Hood, was one of the first of its kind, and today is the second-largest in the United States, behind only the Library of Congress.
+The Ethnomusicology Archive, founded by renowned ethnomusicologist Mantle Hood, was one of the first of its kind, and today is the second-largest ethnographic sound archive in the United States, behind only the American Folklife Center at the Library of Congress.
 And Ethnomusicology Publications distributes and publishes reports, CDs, songbooks, DVDs and monograph series on a range of specialized topics – from Ghost Dance songs to jazz to traditional music of Thailand.

 About the World Music Center at UCLA